pytorch/xla/docs/dynamo.md

 ### Take away
 TorchDynamo provides a really promising way for the compiler backend to hide the complexity from the user and easily retrieve the modeling code in a graph format.
 Compared with PyTorch/XLA's traditional Lazy Tensor way of extracting the graph, TorchDynamo can skip the graph tracing for every iteration, hence providing a much better inference response time.

-However with feature gaps mentioned above, training using torch dynamo is still a WIP.
-If you have a model that PyTorch/XLA supports, you will likely see a significant speed up when doing inference with the new dynamo xla bridge.
-The PyTorch/XLA team will keep investing in TorchDynamo and work with upstream to mature the training story.
+Most models supported by PyTorch/XLA, have seen significant speedup when running inference with the new dynamo-xla bridge.
+Our community is working hard to expand the set of supported models.
+Regarding the training feature gaps mentioned above, the PyTorch/XLA community is super excited to improve the training gap in our upcoming development work.
+The team continues to heavily invest in TorchDynamo and work with the upstream to mature the training story.